Limeload/Drone-Data-App/README.md

 - Dataset: Integrated the provided dataset of drone flight images, containing information such as altitude, battery level, image tags, and timestamps.

 3. AI Integration (Mock)
+- Due to time constraints, AI integration with a service like OpenAI was not implemented.
+Instead, mock responses were created based on the query type and dataset values:
-- Queries like *"What is the altitude of the second image?"* or *"What is the battery level of the drone during the last image?"* are processed by basic logic and returned as mock data.
+Queries like *"What is the altitude of the last image?"* or *"What is the battery level of the drone during the last image?"* are processed by basic logic and returned as mock data.

 # Instructions